-I've always hated life-hack listicles.
-And by that, I mean I once read one in 2012, and I didn't like it.
-But once you've read one, you've read them all: the same ancient photos of some phone chargers slotted into a paperclip, rehashed when it's been a low-yielding week on the content farm.
+I've always hated life hack listicles.
+And by that I mean I once read one in 2012 and I didn't like it.
+But once you've read one, you've read them all: the same ancient .pngs of some phone chargers slotted into a paperclip, rehashed when it's been a low yielding week on the content farm.

 Mind you, I could probably benefit from paying some attention.
-With my lack of storage, my lack of most common household appliances, and my lack of any products to help me stay on top of my multiple loose phone chargers—I recognize these issues but don't have the time, imagination, or money to do anything about them.
+My lack of storage; my lack of most common household appliances; my lack of any products to help me stay on top of my multiple loose phone chargers – I recognise these issues, but don't have the time, imagination or money to do anything about them.

-OK, so there's no shelf space like in the original photo, but at least I have something on which to hang my scarves, hats, shirts, and other light items.
-And, yes, I now have nowhere to sit in my own home, and this precarious arrangement can't really handle much weight, and the whole exercise was basically redundant, but I guess novice life hackers like myself have to expect a few casualties along the way.
+Okay, so there's no shelf space like in the original photo, but at least I have something on which to hang my scarves, hats, shirts and other light items.
+And yes, I now have nowhere to sit in my own home and this precarious arrangement can't really handle much weight and the whole exercise was basically redundant, but I guess novice life hackers like myself have to expect a few casualties along the way.

 I do have an iron, but I hate ironing.
 And I'd sure like a life in which I can look sharp without singed knuckles.
 So I thought I'd try this: